Aliases for A2M Gene

 GeneCards Summary for A2M Gene

 A2M (Alpha-2-Macroglobulin) is a Protein Coding gene.
 Diseases associated with A2M include Alzheimer Disease and Alpha-2-Macroglobulin Deficiency.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Metabolism.
-GO annotations related to this gene include receptor binding and serine-type endopeptidase inhibitor activity.
+Among its related pathways are Complement and coagulation cascades and IL6-mediated signaling events.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and serine-type endopeptidase inhibitor activity.
 An important paralog of this gene is PZP.

 UniProtKB/Swiss-Prot for A2M Gene